Current Collaborations in the Region

 Hamad Medical Corporation (HMC), a government-owned corporation, is the main health care provider for the state of Qatar, delivering at least 80 percent of the country’s secondary and tertiary care.
 Employing approximately 24,000 staff, HMC consists of a network of eleven hospitals, a national ambulance service, and home health care service on which a major proportion of Qatar’s population — citizens, expatriate workers and their dependents, and visitors and tourists — rely for medical care, including emergency care.
 HMC is the first health care provider in the region to have its hospitals reaccredited by the Joint Commission International.

 IHI is partnering with HMC to support five central activities: strategic guidance and will building, the annual Middle East Forum on Quality and Safety in Healthcare, leading patient safety and quality improvement initiatives, testing and implementing methods to increase efficiency and value, and dissemination.
-The goal of this work is to create a sustainable and reusable infrastructure for health and health care improvement within Hamad Medical Corporation, and a network of safer hospitals with markedly increased ability to improve.
+The goal of this work is to create a sustainable and reusable infrastructure for health and health care improvement within Hamad Medical Corporation, and a network of safer hospitals across Qatar with markedly increased ability to improve.

 Middle East Forum on Quality and Safety in Healthcare

 IHI and Hamad Medical Corporation co-host the Middle East region’s only major conference on quality improvement and innovation in health care.
-The Middle East Forum brings together thousands of local, regional, and international experts to discuss quality improvement and safety imperatives and challenges facing the medical profession, in general and specific to that region.
+The annual Middle East Forum brings together thousands of local, regional, and international experts to discuss quality improvement and safety imperatives and challenges facing the medical profession, in general and specific to that region.

 Past Collaborations in the Region